russellromney/brain-plasma/README.md

 3. Thread-safe: it doesn't matter if the processes or threads sharing the `Brain` object share memory or not; the namespace is only stored in Plasma and checked each time any object is referenced.
 4. Store large objects, especially Pandas and NumPy objects, in the backend of something
 5. Access those objects very quickly - faster even than Parquet.
 Instantaneous for most objects of any size.
-6. Create and switch between unique namespaces while requiring only one backend instance of `plasma_store`
+6. Quickly create, switch between, and remove unique namespaces while requiring only one backend instance of `plasma_store`

 ## Potential use cases
-* access large data objects quickly in a data-intensive application
+* Access large data objects quickly in a data-intensive application
 * Keep test values intact while restarting some process over and over again
 * Share data between callbacks in Ploty Dash (or any other Python backend)
 * Share data between Jupyter Notebooks
+* Store and persist user state values in unique namespaces server-side

 **Current Drawbacks**